KonVision/KonVision/README.md

 #
 ```

 The second important config file is for the main website.
-Nothing is needed here apart from setting the document root and websocket.
-Simply copy paste the below config file to ```/etc/nxing/sites-enabled/YOUR.DOMAIN.conf```.
+Nothing is needed here apart from setting the document root and web socket.
+Simply copy and paste the below config file to ```/etc/nxing/sites-enabled/YOUR.DOMAIN.conf```.

 ```
 server {